June 29, 2020 6 min read 0 Comments

 Cows produce their milk to feed their baby calves and help them grow.
 These proteins – whey and casein—which are found in milk, stimulate growth and hormones both in calves and in us when we consume milk.

 While digesting these proteins, a hormone that’s similar to insulin (known as IGF-1) is being released.
 This IGF-1 is known to trigger any acne breakouts.
 The hormones found in milk can sometimes confuse your body and signal breakouts as they interact with your own hormones.

 An acne breakout can occur to most people who are lactose-intolerant.
 Lactose is a natural sugar that is present in the milk we are consuming.
 Lactose intolerance/sensitivity or allergic reaction can be the number one cause or reason why one may be breaking out.
 This may be one sign that it’s possible that dairy causes acne.

 You may have heard someone say, “I quit dairy” as a response to how they get flawless and acne-free skin.
 But does cutting out dairy for acne really help?
 If so, how?
 There’s this debatable question on whether or not giving up dairy or cutting it off clears hormonal acne breakouts.

 Doing extensive research on how cutting out dairy for acne helps, especially when you see what consuming dairy does to your skin.
 Yes, we get skeptical of this idea that dairy should be cut off from our diet if what we want is an acne-free skin.

 Milk, especially cow’s milk, has a high demand.
 We may not know it, but we easily get milk from cows through artificial cow hormones – cows ingest these artificial hormones so that they can easily produce milk.
 The disgusting part about it?
-These hormones are excreted from cow urine, feces or even their milk.
+These hormones are excreted from cow's milk.